home-assistant/developers.home-assistant/docs/core/entity/binary-sensor.md

 | smoke | On means smoke detected, Off means no smoke (clear).
 | sound | On means sound detected, Off means no sound (clear).
 | tamper | On means tampering detected, Off means no tampering (clear)
 | update | On means update available, Off means up-to-date.
+The use of this device class should be avoided, please consider using the [`update`](/docs/core/entity/update) entity instead.
 | vibration | On means vibration detected, Off means no vibration.
 | window | On means open, Off means closed.